-Instruments such as the Spam Act 2003 (Cth) and Do Not Call Register Act 2006 (Cth) will displace the requirements of APP 7 (APP 7.8).
+Instruments such as the Spam Act 2003 (Cth) and Do Not Call Register Act 2006 (Cth) will displace the requirements of APP 7 (APP 7.8) (to the extent that instruments apply to the School).

-The APP Guidelines provide that 'direct marketing' involves the use and/or disclosure of personal information by a School to communicate directly with a person to promote goods and services.
-The direct marketing communication could be delivered by a range of methods including mail, telephone, email or SMS.
-A campaign to boost enrolments is an example of a direct marketing campaign by a School.

-- Direct marketing is addressed separately within a discrete principle rather than as a kind of secondary purpose (see APP 6) because of the significant community interest about the use and disclosure of personal information for the purposes of direct marketing. - The principle distinguishes between individuals, such as existing or previous customers, who have been in contact with an entity, and those who have not.
-The intention is to apply more stringent obligations when using personal information of individuals who have no pre-existing relationship with an entity, as those individuals would be less likely to expect their information to be used or disclosed for direct marketing purposes. - A School may use non-sensitive personal information for direct marketing where, among other things, the individual would reasonably expect their information to be used or disclosed for direct marketing, and there is a simple means by which the individual can request not to receive direct marketing material.
+- The APP Guidelines provide that 'direct marketing' involves the use and/or disclosure of personal information by a School to communicate directly with a person to promote goods and services.
+The direct marketing communication could be delivered by a range of methods including mail, telephone, email, app or SMS.
+A campaign to boost enrolments is an example of a direct marketing campaign by a School. - 5.3 Direct marketing is addressed separately within a discrete principle rather than as a kind of secondary purpose (see APP 6) because of the significant community interest about the use and disclosure of personal information for the purposes of direct marketing. - 5.4 The principle distinguishes between individuals, such as existing or previous customers, who have been in contact with an entity, and those who have not.
+The intention is to apply more stringent obligations when using personal information of individuals who have no pre-existing relationship with an entity, as those individuals would be less likely to expect their information to be used or disclosed for direct marketing purposes. - 5.5 A School may use non-sensitive personal information for direct marketing where, among other things, the School collected the information directly from the individual, the individual would reasonably expect their information to be used or disclosed for direct marketing, and there is a simple means by which the individual can request not to receive direct marketing material.
 A School may not use sensitive information for direct marketing unless it has obtained consent to do so.

-10.2.5 'Reasonable expectation'
+5.6 'Reasonable expectation'